 gallery of paper sculptures images here

 A commission from Queensland for 22 compressed paper sculptures trigger a frenzy of activity of the studio.
-Around 4 tonnes of books were collected.
-I removed their covers and Life Editions: a book binding firm kindly cut them to the exact sizes required.
+Around 4 tonnes of discarded books (about to be be pulped) from the state Library system were collected.
+I removed their covers and Life Editions (a book binding firm) kindly cut them to the exact sizes required.
 Because each sculpture was 1.5 metres high, over 33 metres of paper was cut and I then drilled and threaded each.
 A gold edge on many of the books was preserved to add interest in the final works.

 In 2007 I was selected, to create a sculpture for the 2008 Southbound Music Festival in Busselton.
 "Sum" was a 1.6 m high circle of over 500 Annual Reports, with two spheres made from over 5,000 survey maps on opposite sides and ends.
 As the paper weighted over half a ton, and tilted on a 45 degree angle, I spent substantial time designing the supporting and internal structure to withstand the possibility of some of the intoxicated 20,000 music fans climbing upon it!

 In 2008 I was commissioned to build two metre high fungi infected paper finger sculptures for the understory forest sculpture walk in southwest Australia.

 Other 2008 projects include a braincell made from 5,000 donated books.
 With local help I built it in a new library, after which the books were sold off for charity.
 Images.

 In 2009, the State Library of Western Australia commissioned a 2 metre high paper totem made of hundreds of children’s books.